notcopernicus/auto-lab/automotive-projects/dead-car-diagnostics/engineering-log.md

 #### 08.02 – Further Thoughts

 The battery is indeed dead after further testing.
 More work needs to be done in terms of identifying what other parts of the car are also faulty.

+#### 08.11 – New Insights

+Finally, after having a bit of free time, I was able to investigate further into the state of the car.
+The night that it broke down I noticed that it was leaking a lot of coolant.
+It is worth noting that the car also some coolant issues before hand.
+Thus I believe that it will need to undergo coolant testing.

+Today, instead of a pressurized coolant test I performed just a simple waterbed test and I was able to pinpoint the exact location of the leak.
+Minor, but mighty at the clamp, this will definetly need to be tigthened to prevent further leaks.

+I believe that it is the lower radiator hose that will need replacing.
+Additionally, the engine needs to undergo testing to ensure there arent any severe issues due to overheating (eg Blown Head Gasket, or cracked block).
+Once the leak is repaired the temperature of the vehicle can be reviewed to commence the process of further work.

+To check the temperature I will need to jumps start the vehicle again since I concluded that the battery was fully dead.
+Hopefully there isn't major damage to the engine!